 The Q Card

 The Q Card Project is geared towards helping queer and non-cis individuals receive healthcare that they need.
-Q Cards include spaces for individual's:
+Q Cards include spaces for an individual's:

 - Sexual Orientation

 - Gender Identity

 These cards were created in order to create dialogue with health care providers on privacy, confidentiality, and health needs.

 Lambda Legal is a nonprofit that provides legal support and information to members of the LGBTQ+ community as well as individuals living with HIV.